This shaved Brussels Sprout Salad with pomegranates and crisp apples is dressed with a tangy Champagne vinaigrette!

 This is an easy dressing, using common ingredients, and is perfect for so many types of salads.
 It’s flavorful without being overwhelming.
 It’s a great go-to dressing!

-You can use any vinaigrette that you like and fresh dressing always taste best!
+You can use any vinaigrette that you like and fresh dressing always tastes best!

 Ideas for add-ins for Brussels Sprout Salad:

 This salad makes a great light lunch, but adding some type of protein will make it a complete meal.
 It’s a great way to use up any leftover proteins.
-Try it with our Salmon with Dill, some shredded chicken, or sauteed garlic shrimp, which are all perfect on top of this salad.
+Try it with our Salmon with Dill, Shredded Chicken, or sauteed garlic shrimp, which are all perfect on top of this salad.

 Other delicious additions could include: